 UW undergraduates who complete the Quantitative Fundamentals Certificate should request their certificate by emailing firstname.lastname@example.org with your name and student number after completing all four required courses.
 Matriculated UW students may not receive a certificate if you do not request it.
 PCE certificates do not appear on your UW transcript.
 Matriculated UW students are not eligible to earn the certificates in Computational Finance, or Financial Data Analytics.

 It is appropriate to list your certificate in the education section of your resume.
 PCE Registration Services can confirm its award to employers as needed (you may need to sign an information release).

-You should have received an email welcoming you into the PCE certificate program and providing information on how to confirm your place.
+You will receive an email welcoming you into the PCE certificate program and providing information on how to confirm your spot in the certificate.
 PCE students are not enrolled until all fees for the first quarter are paid to PCE Registration Services (email@example.com; 206.543.2310).

 PCE will distribute course registration forms each quarter.
 You can return the completed form with a check or written credit card payment information via postal mail, or you can contact Registration Services by phone to make payment.
 If you are in the Seattle area, payment is also accepted in person at their office.